EverWinter23/skynet/README.md

       $ skynet --help
       $ skytray

-**WARNING** skywatch pckg needed for sending notifications is in under development, to use it without a Notifier, remove all Notifier references from the Handler.
+**WARNING** skywatch pckg needed for sending notifications is under development, to use it without a Notifier, remove all Notifier references from the Handler.
 Test it out on localhost(SFTP) using this example [config](/config.ini).